formalParrot/bigstone-laws/_cases/spion-v-huckle.md

 # Description
 description_what: "Spionlennart griefed the public world on the community server, "
 description_when: "Lawsuit filed 24 August, 2025.
-Date of grief unknown"
+Date of grief is 24 August, 2025"
 description_where: "Public world on the community server, X:270; Z:0"

 # Reason for lawsuit